 - Arrange squash on flatbreads, leaving space between each slice.
 Spoon ricotta mixture in dollops, between squash slices.

-- Bake on middle oven rack for 20-25 minutes, until squash is fork tender.
+- Bake on the middle oven rack for 20-25 minutes, until squash is fork-tender.

 - Turn oven to broil and cook for 2-4 minutes longer.
 This step browns and caramelizes the squash.
 Keep a close eye to watch that the corners of the flatbread don’t burn!

-- If when you turn the oven to broil, the edges of the flatbreads are already well-done, cover the edges with small pieces of tinfoil to keep them from burning.
+- If you turn the oven to broil, the edges of the flatbread are already well-done, covering the edges with small pieces of tinfoil to keep them from burning.